DarkGenerators/DaskOnCartesius/README.md

 conda activate dark_generators
 ```

 The following snippet configure a Dask cluster with 2 workers per node (`processes=2`) and one thread per worker (`cores=2`, per node).
 The same python executable used to run the script will be used to start the workers.
-Calling `cluster.scale` submit the jobs and start the cluster:
+Calling `cluster.scale` submit the jobs and start the cluster.
+Note that the snippet need to be run on a compute node (not on the login node).

 ```python
 from dask.distributed import Client